Introduction

 MBA bridges the gap by bringing management and law together.
 This gap can be felt even when you might be on the top of the food chain.
 An MBA degree after law puts you up at a platform where you're not merely a business facilitator but a business decision-maker.

-Law graduates can accomplish the business side of things with an MBA degree.
-If a law graduate does an MBA, he will not only be managing things more efficiently but also will have a fair knowledge of certain intricate activities.
+The legal world teaches you to think.
+The MBA teaches you to build, lead, and execute.
+If a law graduate does an MBA, he will not only be managing things more efficiently but will also have a fair knowledge of certain intricate business activities.

 If you dig business management then there is a road ahead!
 There are three broad routes you could think of: